Updated: Nov 22, 2022

-Fair does not apply to life, but for some reason humans
+Fair does not apply to life.

 "Why me?
-Why them?
 It's not fair."

 Who said it's going to be fair?

-What if we asked different questions?
+What if we asked a different question?

 What is this storm doing for me?

-Maybe, as long as we cope with it appropriately.
+Only if I cope with it appropriately.

-Everything in our life provides us with a chance to feel it, react to it, and cope with it.
+Everything in life provides us with a chance to feel it, react to it, and cope with it.

-When we default to negative coping from a victim perspective we self-destruct.
+When we default to negative coping from a victim's mindset we self-destruct.

-'save us' from the difficult moments.
+'save us' from the discomfort.

 When we practice positive coping methods we respond with actions that are good for us, enabling us to grow through the experience.

-What if we removed expectation of fairness?
+What if we removed our expectations of fair?